Best Paralegal Schools in West Virginia

 Before enrolling, compare schools using these criteria:

-• Program length - Certificates can be completed in under a year; associate degrees take about two.
+• Program length Certificates can be completed in about a year; associate degrees take about two.

 Here’s a quick breakdown of typical training times: